Maheshkumar-novice/GoWeblogs/content/_index.md

 - Check about for loop vs using map
 - Check about how long threads will execute in python process as well as how OS interrupts.
 What will happen CPU intensive threads run for a long time? is it possible?
 - Learn about thread local storage
+- How to use multiple redis hosts? and why do we need it?
+- How many threads is affordable in 4 CPU env?

 Recent participations/projects,
 - [Python Discord](https://www.pythondiscord.com/) [Summer Code Jam](https://github.com/krishnabhat3383/code-jam-24-luminous-lightyears)